walteryu/trashspotting/01_introduction.md

 ### Problem Statement

-Public litter has large environmental, sustinability and livability impcts in many U.S. communities.
+Public litter has large environmental, sustainability and livability impacts in many U.S. communities.
 As a result, this project seeks to help address the issue with data science.

 ### Introduction

 Image recognition project using Google [TensorFlow](https://www.tensorflow.org/), [Colaboratory](https://colab.research.google.com/notebooks/welcome.ipynb) and [Object Detection API](https://github.com/tensorflow/models/tree/master/research/object_detection).
-This notebook is based on the example provided by this [tutorial](https://link.medium.com/uTgS5pRCPS) on Medium.
+This notebook is based on tutorials listed in the citations section of this notebook.

 ### Image Analysis